Understanding statistics in cancer research

 On this page is brief information about making sense of statistics in research papers.
 There is information about

 Many people with cancer look for information about treatments for themselves.
 Many people use the internet to try to find out about new treatments.
-But it is important to understand that a single research paper, won't give you the whole picture about research.
-It needs to be read in the context of all the other relevant research for that particular type of cancer.
+But it is important to understand that a single research paper won't give you the whole picture about research.
+You need to read in the context of all the other relevant research for that particular type of cancer.

 When a new treatment finishes all the research stages, it will probably have a large number of published papers about it.
-Some of these papers will show it to be a useful new treatment that may contribute to slowing down, or curing the cancer.
-But there are likely to be some papers that show that it didn't work better than the existing treatment.
+Some of these papers will show that its a useful new treatment that might help to slow cancer growth or cure it.
+But there might be some papers that show that it didn't work better than the current treatment.

 The results that seem to contradict the other research papers may have happened by chance.
-Or there may have been problems with the group of people selected.
+Or there may have been problems with the group of people who took part.
 Or there may have been difficulties with giving the treatment.